Banks Peninsula: Little Akaloa

 Little Akaloa is named "little" to distinguish it from Akaroa.
 The spelling difference reflecting earlier local Māori pronunciation of 'r' as 'l'.
 It was spelt Hakaroa until 1864.
 Feral goats have been a problem in Little Akaloa but a successful cull of them in early 2019 is helping eradication efforts on Banks Peninsula.

 A moonfish (150 cm long) washed up on the beach at Little Akaloa in 2013.
 They are more commonly found further north.

 Farming around Little Akaloa is a mainstay of the economy. with accommodation providers being a second.
 Camping at the Little Akaloa Domain is popular in summer.
 The beach has a boat ramp.

+Little Akaloa is close to the smaller Decanter Bay, and the main access for Decanter is via Little Akaloa.